fabriciorissetto/CustomActivator/README.md

 Is a very simple C# .NET library that is able to create a proxy to an interface at runtime, implementing their properties with the default values or custom values passed by parameter.

 ### How it works
-It creates a ExpandoObject at runtime and uses the [impromptu-interface] to make it "Act Like" an interface.
+It creates an ExpandoObject at runtime and uses the [impromptu-interface] to make it "Act Like" an interface.

 ### How to Use
 Given you have this interface